rnasr/react-native-datawedge-intents/README.md

 *Please be aware that this application / sample is provided as-is for demonstration purposes without any guarantee of support*
 =========================================================

+*NOTE: I forked from darryncampbell/react-native-datawedge-intents to add support for Andrdoid 12+ that requires BroadcastReceiver export status to be explicitly declared.*

 # React-Native-DataWedge-Intents
 React Native Android module to interface with Zebra's DataWedge Intent API